Dear TNC – The Nature Conservancy

 We are equally inspired by TNC’s ideological and leadership work with the global indigenous.
-Your Indigenous and Communal Conservation Program seems to have found the elusive institutional agility that unlocks the commons key to building collaborative relationships across the array of hard lines that form up when attempting “inclusive conservation”.
-To our view this deserves a prize for revealing the future.
+Your Indigenous and Communal Conservation Program seems to have found the elusive institutional agility that unlocks the commons key to building collaborative relationships across the hard lines that form up when attempting “inclusive conservation”.
+To our view this deserves a big prize for revealing the future.

 Our direct appeal is for the Conservancy to ideologically herald the impending humanitarian climate refugee situation through program recognition of an “emergent indigenary” class in the first world.
 To begin sincerely accommodating those who are trained and aware that they are becoming necessary to the proper functioning of some of our most endangered local ecosystems, and bequeath them pilot sanctuaries where the practice of community harmony is the ancient prerequisite for deep cultural landscape re-generation.

-Again, our inspired base-lines are what Wales has done to codify and legalize indefinitely sustainable development through the agency of Lammas Eco-village, and what The Nature Conservancy is intentioning through the Indigenous and Communal Conservation Program.
+Again, our inspired base-lines are what Wales has done to codify and legalize indefinitely sustainable development through the agency of Lammas Eco-village, and what The Nature Conservancy is achieving through the Indigenous and Communal Conservation Program.

 - Couple the One Planet Development policy to the Terra Preta utility and apply them to the emergent definition of “re-indigenous”.

 Can we have your counsel on these intentions?